evantwout/web/source/index.rst

 Status
 ------
-1.0 is the first official version of the library.
-It was released on XX October 2012.
+1.0 is the first official version of the library, released on 29 October 2012.
 This version includes the following features:

 - Galerkin discretization of all standard boundary integral operators